stateful/docs.runme.dev/docs/configuration/auto-save.md

 title: Auto-Save Feature
 ---

-Runme provides an easy and effective way to manage your records and outputs throughout your deployment.
-With the frequent changes, that occur in a cloud infrastructure deployment process, it is easy to lose track over time and we understand this.
+Runme auto-save feature makes saving your outputs and progress easier.
+It is an effective way to manage your records and outputs throughout your deployment.

-The Runme autosave feature automatically records and tracks every change and activity in your deployment process without any manual intervention to keep you updated and enhance team collaboration.
+The Runme autosave feature automatically records and tracks every change and activity in your deployment process without manual intervention, so you can focus on your task and team collaboration without worrying about losing your outputs.

-## **Getting Started with Autosave**
+## **How Runme Auto-Save Feature Works**

-Runme autosave feature goes beyond saving commands and running shell scripts.
-It is super helpful when automating tasks with changing or inconsistent instructions.
-Think of handling tasks that change each time or require information gathering at each step.
-Runme notebooks step in to manage these tasks, providing a consistent and standard way to run automated processes, and keeping you informed at every step.
+Runme auto-save feature goes beyond saving commands and running shell scripts.
+It uses the'session output’ feature to provide advanced auto-save functionality.

 ### Session Outputs

-When auto-save is enabled,that is turned on, Runme captures a complete copy of the original Markdown document along with all cell outputs generated during the notebook's execution using the “**Runme Session Outputs**”.
+When auto-save is enabled, Runme captures a complete copy of the original Markdown document along with all cell outputs generated during the notebook’s execution using the  “**Runme Session Outputs**”.

 ![autosave-output-session](../../static/img/Autosave-output.png)

 The information includes when each cell was ran, the time it took, and exit codes.
 Additional contextual metadata like hostname and username are also saved to the Session Outputs file.
 Runme also captures non-text mime types like images (base64 encoded) outside of textual output produced by terminals.

-see an example below:
+See an example below:

 ```sh {"id":"01HPGQH3SV6HM949W7RHC4P563"}
 $ terraform workspace select staging